 When a compound adjective is formed with an element that is itself an open compound or hyphenated compound, some writers replace the customary hyphen with an en dash.
 This is an aesthetic choice more than anything.
 For more on the hyphenation of compound adjectives, see here.

-Hyphen: It was just one of many changes in this post-Clinton era.
+It was just one of many changes in this post-Obama era.